amicoleo/amicoleo.github.io/README.md

 TODO
 -------

++ Menu - change more/less fo  Text / Image
++ Can we do a line through it like this — Next Project

++ add favicon
++ Opening, needs a bit more time before the rest comes in.
+I think the images and the menu should both fade in at the same rate.
++ Also, please use the supplied logotype instead if possible and lock it so it cannot be selected?
++ Put • instead of A
++ styling
+	+ courier new - font stack
-+ about page
+	+
 + on my mobile launches in half screen
++ Scrollbar arrows not working in most of the projects
+	+ arrows works when over on the container - if mouse cursor was already on it, mouse cursor needs to go out and then enter again
+	+ use jQuery trigger to force trigger mouse events

++ about page - OK
-+ select image depending on size of device
++ select image depending on size of device - OK

 + resize images
 	try this on osx
 	https://github.com/JamieMason/grunt-imageoptim
 	[can do a watch:imageoptim task target to be run on OSX]
-+ event callback defined in document.ready ?!?
-+ Scrollbar arrows not working in most of the projects
-	+ arrows works when over on the container - if mouse cursor was already on it, mouse cursor needs to go out and then enter again
-	+ use jQuery trigger to force trigger mouse events

 + Update nav on loadProject - OK
 + project menu change at the beginning of the animation - OK